 Everything you need to know can be found on the Tourism Whitsundays website.

-Now go forth, pop a few travel pills if needs be and enjoy the ride!
+Now go forth, pop a few travel sickness pills if needs be and enjoy the ride!